jp-chl/66DaysOfK8s/challenge/week03/day18/README.md

 ---

-Currently the cluster should be using K8s 1.18.1 version:
+Currently, the cluster should be using K8s 1.18.1 version:

 ```bash
 student@master:~$ kubectl get nodes